litmuschaos/litmus-docs/website/docs/architecture.md

 **Chaos-Experiments**

-Chaos Experiment is a CR and are available as YAML files on <a href="https://hub.litmuschaos.io" target="_blank">ChaosHub</a>..
+Chaos Experiment is a CR and are available as YAML files on <a href="https://hub.litmuschaos.io" target="_blank">Chaos Hub</a>.
 For more details visit Chaos Hub [documentation](chaoshub.md).

 **Chaos-Engine**